petarzhaw/ml2_project/readme.md

 ## Contact

 If you have any questions about this project, please feel free to reach out to me at [mladepet@students.zhaw.ch](mailto:mladepet@students.zhaw.ch)

+## Additional Information
+Scraping/API calls on Reddit are limited to 1 call per second and that's the reason only roughly 4000 unique samples of posts have been collected.

+This app can be further improved by adding more subreddits to the list of subreddits to fetch posts from.
+The more subreddits we have, the more accurate the model will be in predicting the subreddit of a post and it will be able to suggest a subreddit for user written posts.